ciminilorenzo/webgraph-ans-rs/README.md

 units or compressing the graph to fit in the memory of a single one.
-A popular instance of the latter approach is the [WebGraph framework](https://dl.acm.org/doi/10.1145/988672.988752), which has been recently rethink and reimplemented in [Rust](https://github.com/vigna/webgraph-rs) due to some Java limitations such as limited array size ($2^{31}$ elements).
+A popular instance of the latter approach is the [WebGraph framework](https://dl.acm.org/doi/10.1145/988672.988752), which has been recently rethought and reimplemented in [Rust](https://github.com/vigna/webgraph-rs) due to some Java limitations such as restricted array size ($2^{31}$ elements).

-This complementary project aims at enhancing compression performances by replacing instantaneous codes used by WebGraph with a recently proposed entropy coder, [Asymmetrical Numeral Systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) (ANS from now on) which, together with other ideas such as [symbol folding](https://dl.acm.org/doi/10.1145/3397175), has shown to be extremely effective.
+This project aims at enhancing compression performances by replacing instantaneous codes used by WebGraph with a recently proposed entropy coder, [Asymmetrical Numeral Systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) (ANS from now on) which, together with other ideas such as [symbol folding](https://dl.acm.org/doi/10.1145/3397175), has shown to be effective.

 ## Quick setup
 This crate supplies two different unit structs exposing methods to load a previously ANS-encoded BvGraph or recompress